[UPDATED FOR 2023]

 - Stay in touch with your printer.
 To understand the current shifting market and the up-to-the-minute costs of substrates, it’s important to keep in close contact with your printer.
 Let them know your specific needs and projections for new projects so they can help plan ahead too.

-No one knows for sure when the delays, shortages, and price increases will abate, but many industry experts are hopeful that the paper shortages will start to subside by the beginning of 2023.
-Although shortages, shipping delays, and price increases could continue, it is difficult to say.
-Any additional COVID outbreaks could change the calculus quickly.
+No one knows for sure when the delays, shortages, and price increases will abate, but many industry experts are hopeful that the paper shortages will start to subside by the end of 2023 and that things will begin to level out in early 2024.
+It is difficult to say how long shortages, shipping delays, and price increases could continue.
+Additional COVID outbreaks could change the calculus quickly.
 So it’s important to stay connected with your printer.